48nes/48nes.github.io/content/projects/university/assembly calculator.md

 ### Project Description
 For this project, I implemented a simple calculator supporting the four basic mathematic operations: +, -, *, and /, in Assembly using AT&T syntax.

+The project was executable by running the function `./calculator` followed by an operator and then the two numbers to perform the operation on.
+It is notable that th `/` function would provide only the quotient and not the remainder.